KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 d.W.G.B.: “Der Weltweisheit und Gottesgelahrtheit Beflissener” – literally, “one dedicated to philosophy and theology” – a common epithet students gave to themselves (such as in closing a letter, or putting their name to a book of lecture notes).
 Sometimes written, sometimes in abbreviation.
 This appears on several sets of the lecture notes.
 Dobbek [1961, 84] claims that Herder signed a letter with this phrase when he wrote to the Mohrungen Magistrat on April 20, 1763 (presumably to be considered for the Dohna stipend).
 In the Hechsel logic and Wolter physical geography notes, the abbreviation “d:G:G:B:” likely expands to “der Gottes Gelehrtheit Beflissener” – one dedicated to theology – likewise the “d.
 G. G. Be.” found on the Volckmann metaphysics.
 In the Hintz logic we find: “von / G. W. Hintz / B.d.R.B.”
 In the Hoffmann logic, Lehmann [1966b, AA 24: 984n] reads “D R-G B” as: “Der Rechts Gelehrsamkeit Beflissener” (thus, a law student).

-Endpaper: See Vorsatzblatt.
+Endpaper: See entry for: Vorsatzblatt.

 Erzpriester: A superintendant of the schools in a church district.